CiscoDevNet/sastre/README.md

 #### Deleting with detach:
 When vSmart policies are activated and device templates are attached the associated items cannot be deleted.
-The --detach option performs the necessary template detach and vSmart policy deactivate before proceeding with the delete.
+The --detach option performs the necessary template detach and vSmart policy deactivate before proceeding with delete.

     % sdwan --verbose delete all --detach
     INFO: Starting delete: vManage URL: "https://10.85.136.253:8443"